Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Experiments

+\myparagraph{Datasets.} Pascal3D+~\cite{pascal3d14} is a standard evaluation benchmark used in 3D pose estimation.
+Unlike 6D pose estimation datasets~\cite{Hinterstoier2012ModelBT,Hodan2017TLESSAR,xiang2018posecnn} that usually focus on dozens of objects with limited environment variations, Pascal3D+ contains 12 man-made object categories with 2k to 4k images per category, allowing the benchmarking of object pose estimation in the wild.
+ObjectNet3D~\cite{objectnet3d16}, extended from Pascal3D+, features 100 object categories, with 90,127 images and 201,888 objects in total.
+In both datasets, only a small number of roughly-aligned 3D models are provided for each category.

-Following the few-shot viewpoint estimation protocol proposed in~\cite{Tseng2019FewShotVE}, we evaluate our method under two settings: \emph{intra}-dataset on ObjectNet3D~\cite{objectnet3d16} (reported in Tab.\,\ref{tab:ViewIntra}) and \emph{inter}-dataset between ObjectNet3D and Pascal3D+~\cite{pascal3d14} (reported in Tab.\,\ref{tab:ViewInter}).
-In both datasets, the number of available 3D models for each class vary from 2 to 16.
-We use the most common metrics for evaluation: Acc30, which is the percentage of estimations with a rotational error smaller than $30^\circ$, and MedErr, which computes the median rotational error measured in degrees.
-Complying with previous work~\cite{starmap2018,Tseng2019FewShotVE}, we only use the non-occluded and non-truncated objects for evaluation and assume in this subsection that the ground truth classes and bounding boxes are provided at test time.
+\myparagraph{Evaluation metrics.} We use the most common metrics for evaluation: {Acc30}, which is the percentage of estimations with a rotational error smaller than $30^\circ$, and {MedErr}, which is the median rotational error measured in degrees.
+We compute the rotational error as $\Delta (R_\mathrm{pred}, R_\mathrm{gt}) = \frac{\|\log (R_\mathrm{pred}^\top, R_\mathrm{gt})\|_F} {\sqrt{2}}$, where $\|\cdot\|_F$ is the Frobenius norm.
+Following previous work~\cite{starmap2018,Tseng2019FewShotVE}, we only use the non-occluded and non-truncated objects for evaluation, and assume in this subsection, for all methods, that the ground-truth classes and ground-truth bounding boxes are provided at test time.